glfw/glfw.github.io/faq.md

 On Windows, plain Win32 is used for window and input management, and WGL or EGL to create OpenGL and OpenGL ES contexts.

-On OS X, Cocoa is used for window and input management, and NSOpenGL to create OpenGL contexts.
+On macOS, Cocoa is used for window and input management, and NSOpenGL to create OpenGL contexts.

 On Unix-like systems using the X Window System, the Xlib API is used for window